uktrade/directory-ui-export-readiness/article/templates/article/markdown/01_do-research-first.md

 Do research first so you have the information you need to make decisions about:

-- which market to enter and when
+- which markets to enter and when
 - the best routes into a market
 - how to position your product or service in your chosen markets